Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.13.7
+- Distant land generator now selects the LOD detail at 1 cell distance from models that contain LOD nodes.
+- Fix distant land generator crash when handling some configurations of LOD nodes.

 0.13.6
 - Distant land generator has improved compatibility with systems using languages with multi-byte character encodings (such as Shift-JIS).
 For these systems, it should be much less likely to fail generation or to generate corrupted distant land.
 - Distant land generator now selects the lowest detail LOD from models that contain LOD nodes (mods like Morrowind Optimization Patch).